RedCraftGH/RedSkyBlock/README.md

 > __*Quick Plugin Check:*__ The Plugin is now usable and functioning.
-Island generation, protections, and teleportations are finished.
-However it is not very configurable and has minimal features.
-It is not recommended that you use this plugin on a stable server yet, however, this plugin will cause no damage to your server.
+Island locking/unlocking is finished and compatible with island teleportation.
+There is now an island help menu accessable with /is help.
+This plugin is, as of right now, only recommended for servers that are not open to the public yet as the plugin has not been completely optomized for large servers yet.

 # RedSkyBlock
 RedSkyBlock aims to be a feature rich, user-friendly SkyBlock plugin.
 RedSkyBlock includes many useful, built-in features that can be edited in the config.yml and with the use of some commands in-game.